-This is the first year of a 2-year Key Stage 3 course.
-Students learn the knowledge and skills that give a sound foundation for studying Physics to GCSE.
+This is the first year of a two-year Key Stage 3 course.
+Students learn the knowledge and skills that give a sound foundation for studying GCSE Physics.
 The course is divided into topic-based units and students develop and apply 'working scientifically' skills throughout the year.